 Subscribe for full access to Blizzard Entertainment's profile

-Blizzard Entertainment offers 3 products in the media and telecoms services and sports industries.
-Blizzard Entertainment's product portfolio comprises of consumer gaming and niche sports.
+Blizzard Entertainment offers 3 products in the sports and media and telecoms services industries.
+Blizzard Entertainment's product portfolio comprises of niche sports and consumer gaming.

 Subscribe for full access to Blizzard Entertainment's products in full detail

-Blizzard Entertainment's revenues were over $1B in 2023.
-Caretta Research has split Blizzard Entertainment's revenue into 2 different product categories, the largest of which is esports.
+Blizzard Entertainment's revenues were over $1B in 2025.
+Caretta Research has split Blizzard Entertainment's revenue into 2 different product categories, the largest of which is video games.
 For full access to Blizzard Entertainment's revenue breakdown subscribe to Caretta Portal.

 Subscribe for full access to Blizzard Entertainment's revenue in full detail

-Examples of Blizzard Entertainment's suppliers include Grass Valley, Dolby Laboratories and Signiant.
+Examples of Blizzard Entertainment's suppliers include Grass Valley, Signiant and Dolby Laboratories.

 Example Suppliers